-Revision 14-1; Effective March 3, 2014
+Revision 18-2; Effective September 3, 2018

-Keep all information that the Health and Human Services Commission (HHSC) and the managed care organization (MCO) have about a member or any individual on the member's case confidential.
-Confidential information includes, but is not limited to, individually identifiable health information.
+Keep all information that the Texas Health and Human Services Commission (HHSC) and the managed care organization (MCO) have about a member or authorized representative (AR) on the member's case confidential.
+Confidential information includes member’s name, date of birth (DOB), address, Social Security number (SSN), Medicaid identification (ID) number or any other individually identifiable health information.

-Before discussing or releasing information about a member or any individual on the member's case, take steps to be reasonably sure the individual receiving the confidential information is either the member or an individual the member has authorized to receive confidential information (for example, an attorney or personal representative).
+Before discussing or releasing information about a member or AR on the member's case, take steps to be reasonably sure the individual receiving the confidential information is either the member or an individual the member has authorized to receive confidential information (for example, an attorney or AR).

 2111.1 Telephone Contact